 AGA outlined the benefits of such commercial partnerships and again ruled out against the idea of having gambling businesses pay integrity fees (a move supported by the NFL themselves until recently).

 However, the lack of evidence that such integrity fees can have a meaningful impact on the industry, the talks about paying integrity fees have floundered.
-Furthermore, AGA has outlined the lack of framework that would channel the money collected via integrity fees to the benefit of anti-gambling NGOs and other initiatives fighting addiction.
+Furthermore, AGA has outlined the lack of a framework that would channel the money collected via integrity fees to the benefit of anti-gambling NGOs and other initiatives fighting addiction.

 AGA SVP Sara Slane commented on the partnership between Caesars and the NFL, “The NFL’s official partnership with Caesars Entertainment is a perfect example of the value of contractual relationships between leagues and the casino gaming industry.”